JasonPollman/ProtoLib/ReadMe.md

 y._.implements('apple'); // -> false, apple is not a method

 /* Static Use */
-lib.object.max(myObject);
+lib.object.implements(myObject);
 ```

 #### implementsOwn
-**Determines if an object has the given properties, and those properties are methods which belongs to the object**
+**Determines if an object has the given properties, and those properties are methods which belongs to the object.**
 Same as [implements](#implements), except with added *hasOwnProperty* check.

 | Context  | Signature        |